Berenddeperend/blog/src/blog/powerlifting.md

 </video>

 Overall the meet was a great experience where I met a bunch of cool people.
 I'll definitely join another competition as soon as I've hit my 1000-pounds goal.

+## Update: 20 december 2024

+I did it!
+Today I <a href="/blog/1000-pound-club">improved my squat</a> PR from 135kg to 144kg.
+That brings my best lifts to 144kg squat, 120kg bench and 190kg deadlift, which equals 1000 pounds.
+It was a goal I had in mind for over two years, so I'm very happy that I've made it.